dev-kanishk/40_days_of_code/README.md

 # 40_days_of_code

-That the 40 days coding challenge which, I have took.
+That the 40 days coding challenge which, I have taken.

 Day 1: I studied about greedy algorithm at coding ninja and solved few basic question based on greedy.